features-base/Blogs_Editor_MERN_K8s/README.md

-# Articles-Showcase
+# Blogs - Edit and Share

-A **MERN Stack** website for users to create, edit, and share articles.
+A **MERN Stack** website for users to create, edit, and share blogs.
 The built-in editor provides features to work and save your progress across sessions.
 The built-in search engine offers search functionalities across the entire collection of articles.

 **API Documentation**: [/README.API.md](/README.API.md)